-- Biology 2: provides an introduction to the diversity of life on Earth and will address key elements of organismal and ecological aspects of life.
+- Biology 2: provides an introduction to the diversity of life on Earth and addresses key elements of organismal and ecological aspects of life.

-In second year, modules are chosen which will best prepare you for your intended degree (or group of possible degrees), and new topics are introduced in some second year modules such as evolutionary biology and ecology.
-Students must take the following compulsory module:
+In second year, modules are chosen which will best prepare you for your intended degree (or group of possible degrees), and new topics are introduced in some second-year modules such as evolutionary biology and ecology.
+Students must take the following compulsory modules:

-- Research Methods in Biology: helps you develop essential academic and transferable skills, with major emphasis on problem solving, through a combination of interactive lectures, independent data-handling workshops and group work on a mini research project.
+- Research Methods in Biology: develops essential academic and transferable skills, with major emphasis on problem solving.
+This is achieved through a combination of interactive lectures, independent data-handling workshops and group work on a mini research project.

-You must also choose to take three of the following modules:
+Students must also take two of the following modules: